Tempest (South Korean band): 2024: Tempest Voyage, Japanese debut with Bang! and Hwarang's departure

+2025: Re: Full of Youth and As I Am

-On March 7, 2025, Yuehua Entertainment announced that Tempest would make a comeback with their sixth EP, Re: Full of Youth, which was released on March 31, 2025.
-They released Re: Full of Youth on March 31st of that year.
-A few months later they dropped their single My Way which was featured as an anime opening for the anime Busaman Gachi Fighter.
+On March 7, 2025, YH Entertainment announced that Tempest would make a comeback with their sixth EP Re: Full of Youth, which was released on March 31, 2025.
+A few months later, they dropped their single "My Way", which was featured as an anime opening for the anime Busaman Gachi Fighter.

-On September 14th, a YouTube short was put onto Tempest's official YouTube channel showcasing Hanbin in glasses announcing their new album through morose code.
-Through September 14th to October 27th Tempest promoted their album through short concept videos and photos.
-The album has five songs on it with the title track being In The Dark.
-As of November 7th the music video for In The Dark has earned 3.6 million views which is double the amount that Unfreeze had made in the last few months (1.5 million).
-Tempest, as of November 7th, is still promoting the album having gone on different stages such as Music Bank and The Show.
+On September 14, a YouTube short was put onto Tempest's official YouTube channel showcasing Hanbin in glasses announcing their new album through morose code.
+From September 14 to October 27, Tempest promoted their EP As I Am through short concept videos and photos.
+The album has five songs on it with the title track being "In The Dark".

 Members

-Adapted from Yuehua Entertainment's website:
+Adapted from YH Entertainment's website: